 The best water guns are ideal for cooling down quickly in the heat of summer, but none more so than the Freezefire 2.0.
 Thanks to a larger tank that can hold ice cubes alongside water, it fires the chilliest barrage on this list.

-This particular Super Soaker is a more manageable size, too - it's not heavy or unwieldy like some of the other choices on this list.
-In other words?
-The Freezefire 2.0 is perfect for younger water warriors.
+This particular Super Soaker is a more manageable size, too - it's not heavy or unwieldy like some of the competition.
+In other words, the Freezefire 2.0 is perfect for younger water warriors.

-This one does what it says on the tin; alongside water blasting, it's also capable of firing Nerf darts as well.
-This makes it a good choice for anyone that wants the best water gun and a Nerf blaster - it solves two problems in one fell swoop.
+This one does exactly what it says on the tin; alongside water blasting, it's also capable of firing darts just like the best Nerf guns.
+That makes it a good choice if you can't decide between the best water guns and a Nerf blaster - it solves two problems in one fell swoop.

-Handily, the DartFire uses Nerf Elite darts.
+Handily, the DartFire uses Nerf Elite darts as well.
 Because these are the bog-standard bullets of choice for most Nerf products, they're easy to buy in bulk.
 That makes stocking up on ammo nice and easy.

-This Super Soaker is no slouch when it comes to water battles either.
+Not that this Super Soaker is no slouch when it comes to water battles, of course.
 Powered by a 40 fluid ounce (1.1 liter) capacity, the DartFire is able to blast water up to 38 feet.
 That's not bad going for something in this price range.

 While its range isn't massive (which I suppose makes sense, considering the fact that it's based on Fortnite's Tactical Shotgun), the TS-R's capacity makes up for it.
-Able to carry 36 fluid ounces / 1 liter, this isn't a one-hit wonder that'll run out after a few blasts.
+Able to carry 36 fluid ounces, this isn't a one-hit wonder that'll run out after a few blasts.